Background pattern

 Children and adolescents with bipolar mania

 The recommended starting dose is 20 mg per day in a single dose with food, after which your doctor will indicate your optimal dose.
-It is recommended not to exceed the maximum dose established by weight range of 160 mg per day in the case of children with a weight of 45 kg or more and 80 mg per day in children with a weight of less than 45 kg.
+It is recommended not to exceed the maximum established dose by weight range of 160 mg per day in the case of children with a weight of 45 kg or more and 80 mg per day in children with a weight of less than 45 kg.

 The safety and efficacy of ziprasidone in the treatment of schizophrenia in children and adolescents have not been established.

-Individuals over 65 years old
+Over 65 years

-Patients with liver problems
+Patient with liver problems

 If you have liver problems, you may need to take a lower dose of Zeldox capsules.
 Your doctor will indicate the correct dose for you.